Dhar01/Loknath-Dhar.github.io/content/posts/all_about_git.md

 # to bring all stash
 $ git stash pop

-# to bring specific stash
+# bring/get back to specific stash
 $ git stash pop {stash-ID}

 # to use specific stash without dropping